kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 * **Node Service**: NodeStageVolume, NodeUnstageVolume, NodePublishVolume, NodeUnpublishVolume, NodeGetCapabilities, NodeGetInfo
 * **Identity Service**: GetPluginInfo, GetPluginCapabilities, Probe

-### CreateVolume Parameters
+## CreateVolume Parameters
-There are several optional parameters that could be passed into `CreateVolumeRequest.parameters` map:
+There are several optional parameters that could be passed into `CreateVolumeRequest.parameters` map, these parameters can be configured in StorageClass, see [example](../examples/kubernetes/storageclass):

 | Parameters                  | Values                                 | Default  | Description         |
 |-----------------------------|----------------------------------------|----------|---------------------|